MinhHungPhan/containers/kubernetes-essential/basic-kubernetes-concepts/01-k8s-containers-and-pods/README.md

 In this tutorial, we discuss the basics of what pods are and how they are related to containers within the world of Kubernetes.
 We will create a simple pod and then we will look at some ways to explore and interact with pods in your Kubernetes cluster.

 ## Commands
-Here are the commands used in this lesson:
+Here are the commands used in this tutorial:

 1. Create a simple pod running an nginx container:
 ```bash